 Nature lovers will enjoy a visit to the city’s Botanical Gardens and delight in viewing exotic plants and lush vegetation in its wonderful Palm House.

 Last but not least no visit to Cologne should take place without sampling a glass or two of the local Kölsch beer accompanied perhaps with some local sausage or a schnitzel in one of the city’s traditional, wood panelled beer halls.

 We enjoyed our two night stay at the Pullman Hotel and despite it being a large corporate hotel, we were made to feel very welcome by the friendly, professional staff.
 Our room had been perfect for our needs coupled with the hotel’s vast buffet breakfast selection which set us up for the day.
 Centrally located yet tucked away from the hustle and bustle of city centre life, I consider it to be an ideal place to stay whilst visiting Cologne as room rates are affordable.

 Details: The Pullman Hotel, Helenenstraße 14, 50667, Cologne, Germany.

-For more inspiration of things to see and do in Cologne you may also be interested in the following:
+For more inspiration of things to see and do in Cologne you may also like: